kaechele/gensio/lib/README.rst

   These are just too simple to have a meaningful state machine.

 udp
-  UDP is just too wierd to fit into anything standard.
+  UDP is just too weird to fit into anything standard.
 UDP is kind of weird for a stream interface, anyway, but I needed it for ser2net.
 Tons of users use it.